Nihar-Shah2001/Markdown-Tutorial/README.md

 # demo
-This is a trial git repository
+This is a trial git repository.
+Author - Nihar Shah